sophiaandtbacka/cart253/topics/mod jam/mod jam/planning.md

 - Change the fly's movement to increase difficulty when lives are lost

 Basic thing to do in end screen:
-- end of game stats
+- End of game stats
-- visuals
+- Visuals
-- try again button
+- Try again button

 ### Questions:
-- How am I going to do the lightning effect?
+- How am I going to do the lightning effect
     - Falling Lightning Bolts to Avoid?
     - Sound Effect?
     - Black Out Screen?
     - Literal or Abstract Expression?
 - How will the scoring system work?
     - How should I balance both scoring systems to make it difficult but not redundant?
     - What levels of health and patience should the player start with?
     - Will the scoring change over time?
     - Will the game have special items that drastically affect the scoring?
 - How does the muscle and bone structure of a frog look like?
 - How does the user transition from title screen to game screen and end screen to game screen?
 - What is the aesthetic or visual language and what is the layout?